stadium-software/theming-kit/README.md

 Create or adjust Stadium themes without writing any CSS

 ## Description
-This kit supports changing a variety of application styles for Stadium versions before 6.12 and 6.12 or higher.
+This kit supports changing a variety of application styles for Stadium version 6.12 or higher.

+For applications created in Designers pre 6.12, please use [this version](/pre6.12)

 ## Version
 2.0 - Use version 2+ of this kit for applications created in Stadium 6.12+

-For applications created in Designers pre 6.12, please use [this version](/pre6.12)

 ## Customisations
 To customise a theme using this kit